Invertibility of infinitely divisible continuous-time moving average processes: Invertibility of IDCMA processes

-In this case $X$, the associated IDCMA process, is called a \emph{L\'{e}vy semistationary process with a gamma kernel}.
-See \cite{PedSau15} for more properties on this process.
-Note that the Fourier transform of $\varphi _{\alpha }$ is given by
+In this case $X$, the associated IDCMA process, is called \emph{Lévy semistationary process with a gamma kernel}.
+See \citet{PedSau15} for more properties on this process.
+Note that the Fourier transform of $f$ is given by

-Hence, $X$ is invertible.
-In the next section we will see that $X$ is not only invertible but invertible in the causal sense. \end{example}